domschrei/theremin/README.md

 ### Configuration

-If your computer can't handle the program without stagnating or if you aren't happy with some of the default settings, you can look into the header file `src/config.h` where many things can be tweaked.
-To tune performance (and trade against better audio quality and/or lower latency), expecially the constants `AUDIO_SAMPLE_RATE` as well as the different task frequencies (`TASK_FREQUENCY_*`) can be adjusted.
-The real-time display can be turned off (`REALTIME_DISPLAY`) or its refresh rate can be decreased (`TASK_FREQUENCY_DISPLAY_REFRESH`), resulting in a better performance.
+If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, you can look into the header file `src/config.h` where many things can be tweaked.
+To tune performance (and trade against better audio quality and/or lower latency), especially he real-time display can be turned off (`REALTIME_DISPLAY`) or its refresh rate can be decreased (`TASK_FREQUENCY_DISPLAY_REFRESH`).
+Additionally, the constants `AUDIO_SAMPLE_RATE` as well as the different task frequencies (`TASK_FREQUENCY_*`) can be adjusted, resulting in a better performance as well.

 Please note that the program has to be recompiled (`bash build.sh`) so that the config changes take effect.